 E-mail and social networking communications are core activities on the internet.
 Unfortunately, email is easy for spammers to abuse.
-There are several ways to prevent this problem when you sign up for things using your email address online; but only one works if you need to provide a real, working address (to be able to receive a confirmation e-mail, for example), the creation of disposable e-mail addresses.
+There are several ways to prevent this problem when you sign up for things using your email address online.
+But only one works if you need to provide an actual working address (to receive a confirmation e-mail, for example), creating the disposable e-mail address.

 Most internet service providers and web hosting companies allow you to have several e-mail accounts.
-The ISP provides provides the mechanism online for you to create and delete them.
-If your email provider (Hotmail, Google, Yahoo, etc.) provides the ability to create additional email accounts, it may be a good idea to setup an extra account that you have no intention of using for personal communications.
+The ISP provides a mechanism online for you to create and delete them.
+Suppose your email provider (Hotmail, Google, Yahoo, etc.) provides the ability to create additional email accounts.
+In that case, it may be a good idea to set up an extra account you do not intend to use for personal communications.

-Even if you don’t use an ISP that allows additional accounts, you can still sign up with an e-mail hosting provider that allows you to create multiple accounts or even create free accounts on Yahoo!, Hotmail or any of the other free services (although some services won’t accept these kinds of e-mail addresses for verification purposes).
+Even if you don’t use an ISP that allows additional accounts, you can still sign up with an e-mail hosting provider.
+Independent email hosting providers will enable you to create multiple or free accounts on Yahoo!, Hotmail, or other free services.
+However, some services won’t accept these e-mail addresses for verification purposes).

-Don’t give out your disposable email address to anyone from whom you’d actually like to receive e-mail, and don’t let your garbage address be associated with your real name or address (that way, an old friend searching for you on four11.com won’t try to use it to get back in touch, for example).
-This way, you can be certain that any emails received by this address is useless spam that may be safely deleted.
+Don’t give your disposable email address to friends and family.
+Also, don’t let your garbage address be associated with your real name or address (that way, an old friend searching for you won’t try to use it to get back in touch, for example).
+This way, you can be confident that any emails received by this address are useless spam that may be safely deleted.

-If you participate in discussion forums, you may notice an increase in the amount of spam and fraudulent email that you receive.
+If you participate in discussion forums, you may notice an increase in the amount of spam and fraudulent emails you receive.
 Spammers often gather email addresses from discussion forums using scanning and indexing bots.

-Whatever you do, don’t respond to spam that provides a link where you can “opt-out” of future mailings.
-All this does is tell a spammer that they have a real, live working address in use.
+Whatever you do, don’t respond to a spam message that provides a link where you can “opt out” of future mailings.
+All this does is tell a spammer that they have an actual, live working address in use.
 Respond, and you will likely begin to receive even more spammy and fraudulent messages.
 Eventually, your Inbox will fill up with spam offers for medicine and people trying to steal your money or get you to download malicious code.